cboucher01/essays/HISTB200-Muscovy/README.md

 # 16th- and 17th-century Anglo-Russian Relations: What's up with that?
-Cameron Boucher
+Cameron Boucher ● 6 May, 2023

 This project aims to provide a detailed and visually-appealing timeline of significant events and developments in mercantile and diplomatic relations between England and Russia during the 16th and 17th centuries.
-The project also discusses the relevance of these early Anglo-Russian relations to the British Empire's later dominance in the Atlantic World and considers the existence (or non-existence) of Russian entrepôts.
+Particular attention is paid to the Muscovy Company, an English trading company that had a monopoly on trade between England and Russia from 1555-1698.
+The project also discusses the relevance of early Anglo-Russian mercantile relations to the British Empire's later dominance in the Atlantic World and considers the existence (or non-existence) of Russian entrepôts.

+## Timeline of Early Anglo-Russian Relations

 .ve-iframe https://cdn.knightlab.com/libs/timeline3/latest/embed/index.html?source=1CnZPvNZv8tuIRqEyNQ7YY6-0kNWmITq64tlAs1jO1ho&font=Lustria-Lato&lang=en&initial_zoom=2&height=650
+Note: Because Timeline.js does not support footnote, citations in the timeline are provided in author-date format.

+## Early Anglo-Russian Relations and the Atlantic World

+## Merchants and the Commonwealth

+## Imagining a Muscovy Company Colony and Entrepôt

+> Whereas the state had encouraged the commercial community to drive forward its imperial ambitions in Ireland and Virginia, the limitations of state support and authority encouraged the Muscovy and East India companies to take matters into their own hands.[^?]

+[^?]: Smith, *Merchants*, 220.